franfcwong/zos-smf-dashboard/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple steps.
+(The z/OS library has been uploaded to CBTTape.org with FILE # 1064.
+Before the CBT formal release, you can download it from https://www.cbttape.org/ftp/updates/CBT1064.zip.)

 ### Prerequisites